MrHeaton2001/learning-tools/ansible/ansible-basics-linux/README.md

 We will use 4 vagrant boxes for this lesson. `ansible-dev-ws` is the Fedora30 workstation provisioned as an Ansible development workstation and Ansible controller. `centos7-host[1..3]` are three basic CentOS 7 headless servers.

 1. On your Vagrant host workstation, execute `vagrant up`

 1. Once all vagrant boxes are running, execute `vagrant status` to verify the status of each vagrant box.
 All four boxes should be running.

+## Fetch `ansible-examples` git repo
+The `ansible-examples` git repo contains example Ansible assets such as hosts inventory files, playbooks, RSA key pairs, and configuration files used to showcase specific Ansible features and implementation options and best practices.

+1. On `ansible-dev-ws`, launch `terminal`, execute `cd ~`

+1. On `ansible-dev-ws`, fetch the [ansible-examples git repo](https://github.com/ryancraig/ansible-examples).
+In `terminal` execute `git clone https://github.com/ryancraig/ansible-examples.git` or `git pull https://github.com/ryancraig/ansible-examples.git` if you already have a local repo.

 ## Ansible Configuration
 We will deploy a valid `ansible.cfg` file to the user home, current directory, and then create `ANSIBLE_CONFIG` environment variable to see Ansible's configuration search behavior in action.